Valkea/ML_Wine/README.md

 ## Exploratory Data Analysis

-The model (model_classification.bin) available here, was created using the EDA jupyter notebook (EDA - Wine - Multiclass Classification.ipynb), but there is also a dedicated script (model_training.py) that can be used.
+The model (model_classification.bin) used in Flask was created using the EDA jupyter notebook (EDA - Wine - Multiclass Classification.ipynb), but there is also a dedicated script (model_training.py) that can be used to produce classification models.

+The Regression EDA and the Classification EDA lead to different models.
+I decided to serve the Classification one, but both models can be tested using the 'Load Models.ipynb' notebook.

-The notebook was formated using some HTML, and the GitHub preview doesn't render all of them.
+Alos, the notebook was formated using some HTML, and the GitHub preview doesn't render all of them.